opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ### Adding a detector via a visualization

-To add a detector by way of a visualization, you have two options: **Create new detector** or **Associate exisiting detector**.
+To add a detector by way of a visualization, you have two options: **Create new detector** or **Associate existing detector**.
 Choose the option that meets your use case.

 1. On your visualization, select **Anomaly Detection** from the Options context menu dropdown, as shown in the following image.